Carl Wilhelm Siemens: Career

 In 1860 William Siemens constructed a remarkable gas engine (the same year the very first commercial engine was produced by Lenoir).
 It did not get beyond the experimental stage, though its principle of operation (described in Siemens British patent 2074 of 1860, and by Siemens in The Theory of the Gas Engine) appears to be similar to the commercially successful Brayton engine of 1872.
 In the discussion section of The Theory of the Gas Engine Siemens discloses thatThe engine promised to give very good results, but about the same time he began to give his attention to the production of intense heat in furnaces, and having to make his choice between the two subjects, he selected the furnace and the metallurgic process leading out of it; and that was why the engine had remained where it was for so long a time.

 Siemens was also responsible for the hot tube ignition system used on many of the early gas engines.

 In June 1862 he was elected a Fellow of the Royal Society and in 1871 delivered their Bakerian Lecture.

 As a member of the circumnavigation committee preparing the oceanographic expedition of HMS Challenger, Siemens was commissioned in 1871 to develop an electric thermometer to measure the temperature of the ocean at different depths.

-He was elected as a member to the American Philosophical Society in 1877.

-The regenerative furnace is the greatest single invention of Charles William Siemens, using a process known as the Siemens-Martin process.
-The electric pyrometer, which is perhaps the most elegant and original of all William Siemens's inventions, is also the link which connects his electrical with his metallurgical researches.
+The regenerative furnace is the greatest single invention of Charles William Siemens.
+Siemens' regenerative principles were applied by French engineer Pierre-Émile Martin in 1865 to create the Siemens-Martin process for open-hearth furnaces, revolutionising industrial steel manufacturing.
+The electric pyrometer, which is perhaps the most elegant and original of all William Siemens' inventions, is also the link which connects his electrical with his metallurgical researches.
 Siemens pursued two major themes in his inventive efforts, one based upon the science of heat, the other based upon the science of electricity; and the electric thermometer was, as it were, a delicate cross-coupling which connected both.